cdl-mint/smartroom-usecase/smartroom-api/README.md

 ```
 turnon: "ON" or "OFF",
 brightness: integer from 0-255
-color: color code in hex
+hex: color code in hex
 ```

 Note: The API sets the color via hex codes, but transmits the color state in xy-color space representation.
 Hex codes for setting the color were chosen for better usability.
 The LED strip can however not be configured to transmit the color state in hex representation.